Research Fellowship "The Greece entry-zones"

 PhD Candidate

 She holds a M.A. in International Relations.
-Her PhD project focuses on the role of informal spaces produced by migrants during their mobility towards Europe, particularly in Northern Serbia and Bosnia and Herzegovina.
+Her PhD project focuses on the study of migrants' (im)mobility in Bosnia and Herzegovina, including questions related to violence along the border of the Una-Sana Canton.

 PhD Candidate